Super Adventure Team

 Super Adventure Team is an American comedy series shown on the cable television network MTV in 1998.
-The show is a superhero satire series using puppetry.
+The show is a superhero satire series using puppetry, in the style of Thunderbirds.

 History

 The show's co-creators, Rob Cohen and Dana Gould, met when writing for The Ben Stiller Show.
 The show debuted in July 1998 with a six-episode run.

-The marionettes were voiced by comedians popular at the time — using aliases:
+The marionettes were voiced by comedians popular at the time, using aliases: